menandmice/micetro_docs/guides/reference/central_entra.rst

    3. **Download and unzip the Micetro authentication script and signature file** from Github into the newly created extensions directory.

          * `mm_auth_cb.py.zip <https://github.com/menandmice/micetro_docs/blob/latest/scripts/mm_auth_cb.py.zip.zip>`_ - This Python script handles the authentication callback from the external provider.
 The same script serves both providers.

          * `mm_auth_cb.signature.zip <https://github.com/menandmice/micetro_docs/blob/latest/scripts/mm_auth_cb.signature.zip.zip>`_

          For security reasons the script is signed and will not be run if there is not a matching signature file mm_auth_cb.signature in the same folder.

-   4. **Manually create a json configuration file int he Micetro data directory**.
+   4. **Manually create a JSON configuration file in the Micetro data directory**.
 At start up the Micetro Central program will search the data directory for a file named “ext_auth_conf.json”.
 It will read the contents of the file and store it in the database along with the timestamp.

    The structure of the JSON object inside the configuration file is unique for each customer depending on the identity solution that is being configured.